-One of the simplest, but most powerful pieces of advice for any executive is to minimize the number of people involved.
+One of the simplest, but most powerful pieces of advice for any leader is to minimize the number of people involved.
 Remember the optimal team size for any task is ‘no more than is absolutely needed’3.

 ‘Moreover, thanks to this new way of working I saved somewhere between 40 and 60 hours that I was able to spend more productively.
 I estimate that my team saved two or three times that.’

 - Collaboration can be viewed on a continuum from a ‘crowd’ to a ‘peak performing team’, with a group and a standard team as points in between.
 Added to this is the important concept of teams with teams.